 Honesty and integrity, together with the rule of law, is the second essential component for a thriving democracy.
 This brings both rules and certainty of the rules, which a fair marketplace depends on.
 In case of disagreements it provides through a judicial system the most honest resolution process.

 Government, which makes the laws and maintains order.
-Government sets the rules and sets the tone.
+Government sets the rules and the tone.

-Business, which creates jobs and community wealth needed to bringe economic opportunity and stability.
+Business, which creates jobs and community wealth needed to bring economic opportunity and stability.